 (1) This clause shall be read and construed subject to the qualifications on entitlement in sections 33 and 34 and subject to sections 46 and 47.

-(2) In this clause “weekly payments” means weekly payments of compensation calculated and varied in accordance with Schedule 1.
+(2) In this clause weekly payments means weekly payments of compensation calculated and varied in accordance with Schedule 1.

 (2a) Subclauses (3) to (7) apply only to the injuries of pneumoconiosis and mesothelioma.